Syrian civil war: Internally displaced refugees

-As of 2022, there are 6.2 million internally displaced persons in Syria according to United Nations High Commissioner for Refugees.
+As of 2022, there are 6.2 million internally displaced persons in Syria according to the United Nations High Commissioner for Refugees.
 2.5 million of those are children.
 2017 alone saw the displacement of at least 1.8 million people, many of them being displaced for the second and third time.

 Hundreds of boys are being held hostage by ISIS.
 As of 25 January 2022, The New York Times stated that the fight over a prison in northeastern Syria has brought attention to the plight of thousands of foreign children who were brought to Syria by their parents to join the Islamic State caliphate and have been detained for three years in camps and prisons in the region, abandoned by their home countries.